 It is very important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

-This medicine should not be used together with other similar inhaled medicines, such as isoproterenol (Isuprel®), levalbuterol (Xopenex™), metaproterenol (Alupent®), pirbuterol (Maxair®), or terbutaline (Brethaire®).
+Do not use this medicine together with other similar inhaled medicines, including isoproterenol (Isuprel®), levalbuterol (Xopenex™), metaproterenol (Alupent®), pirbuterol (Maxair®), or terbutaline (Brethaire®).

 This medicine may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
 This may be life-threatening.
-Check with your doctor right away if you or your child have coughing, difficulty breathing, shortness of breath, or wheezing after using this medicine.
+Check with your doctor right away if you or your child have coughing, difficulty breathing, or wheezing after using this medicine.

 Talk to your doctor or get medical help right away if: